stay salty

 Ian Interview

 I have been surfing since I was 7 years old.
 The sea is a passion in my family.
-My grandfather, my great grandfather were passionate about fishing and sailing, my father and my mother for sailing and windsurfing and my brothers are addicts to surfing too… I think we have that in our blood.
+My grandfather and my great-grandfather were passionate about fishing and sailing, my father and my mother about sailing and windsurfing, and my brothers about surfing too… I think we have that in our blood.

-I love surfing because it allows you to get away from it all and whatever happens in your surf session you come out of the water happy to have spent time in that beautiful element.
-The sensations that surfing gives you are sensations that I cannot find anywhere else.
+I love surfing because it allows you to get away from it all.
+No matter what happens in your session, you come out of the water happy to have spent time in that beautiful element.
+The sensations that surfing gives you are some that I cannot find anywhere else.
+That's why I've decided to surf as much as I can in my life, and to never let the ocean out of my sight.

 You just won the lottery, what would you do first?

-I think I invest in houses right in front of the most beautiful surf spots in the world and I share it with my family and my friends.
+I think I'd invest in houses right in front of the most beautiful surf spots in the world and I'd share it with my family and my friends.

 What’s the most amazing thing you’ve experienced?

-Hard to say… but I think it's the moments of competition where everything succeeds you or maybe the moments of surfing where you exceed your limits.
-I seek every day to relive an even more incredible moment than these moments.
+It's hard to say… but I think it's the moments of competition where everything works out in your favor, or maybe the moments of surfing where you surpass your limits.
+Every day, I try to relive a moment even more incredible than those.

 What are you doing during a day without waves?

-I go fishing, I draw, I edit videos, I play sports, I live life to the fullest with my family and my friends and I believe that above all I want to know when will be the day when the waves will return.
+I go fishing, I draw, I edit videos, I play sports, I live life to the fullest with my family and my friends.
+But above all, I suppose I want to know when the next waves will be!

 Next Athlete